 Average Housing Costs in Maine: $673 to $1,398 per month

-The median sales price of homes in Maine was $310,840 in late 2021, according to the Maine Association of Realtors® — less than the national median sales price for existing homes in the same period, $353,900, reported by the National Association of Realtors.
+The median sales price of homes in Maine was $335,000 in February 2023, according to the Maine Association of Realtors® — less than the national median sales price for existing U.S. homes in January 2023, $359,000, reported by the National Association of Realtors.

-Here are median monthly mortgage payment and rental costs for Maine, according to the most recent data from the U.S. Census Bureau.
+Here are median monthly mortgage payment and rental costs for Maine, according to the 2021 data from the U.S. Census Bureau.

-Much of northern New England saw a housing market frenzy from 2020 to 2021.
-Home prices across Maine rose by more than 9% year-over-year, while the number of homes for sale fell by almost 52%, Redfin found.
+Much of northern New England saw a housing market frenzy in recent years.
+Home prices across Maine rose by more than 9% year-over-year, while the number of homes for sale fell by almost 20%, Redfin found.

 The Portland area has been especially popular.
-A typical home there is now worth twice as much as a similar property in Bangor.
+A typical home there is now a significant amount more than as a similar property in Bangor.